LAC-Japan/Ghidra_AntiDebugSeeker/README.md

 <img src="pictures/Custom_SearchRange.png" alt="AntiDebugTechnique_Search_Range" width="380"/>

 anti_debug_techniques_descriptions.json contains the descriptions of the rules defined in the Anti_Debug_Technique section.
+The values defined in this file can be referenced on the disassembly screen, allowing you to check the descriptions of the rules.

 <img src="pictures/anti_debug_techniques_descriptions.png" alt="anti_debug_techniques_descriptions" width="600"/>